 If an employee considers that they have been unfairly dismissed, they will be entitled to bring a claim before an Employment Tribunal and apply for reinstatement, re-engagement or compensation.

-In England, Wales and Scotland, the compensatory award for unfair dismissal claims is limited to one year's gross pay or £86,444 (whichever is the lowest).
-In Northern Ireland it is limited to one year's gross pay or £79,100 (whichever is the lowest).
+In England, Wales and Scotland, the compensatory award for unfair dismissal claims is limited to one year's gross pay or £88,519 (whichever is the lowest).
+In Northern Ireland it is limited to a maximum of £88,693.
 Pension contributions, benefits-in-kind and discretionary bonuses will be excluded when calculating their gross annual salary.

 Note that not all unfair dismissal claims are subject to this limit, such as whistleblowing claims.